julen

 Biographical Folderol

 My name is Julia Hayden.
-I'm an artist, a designer, and an occassional treasure hunter based at the foot of the Blue Ridge Mountains.
+I'm an artist, a designer, a writer, and an occassional treasure hunter based at the foot of the Blue Ridge Mountains.
 I grew up here and moved back several years ago.
 I used to be a user interface designer (and manager and ui/ia architect) in the high tech area around Washington DC before my sidetrack into antiques & collectibles; I'm back managing awesome designers, researchers, and writers, but this time remotely.
 You might also know me as an early pioneer of web content - at a local (Charlottesville Online), international (The Ancient World Web), or an industry level (I was an early contributor to A List Apart).
+I've retired from the corporate world, and am now experimenting with my life.

 Local folks may have seen me at the Farmer's and Artisan Markets in Nelson, at my antique booths in Nellysford & Verona, or skulking around town.
-I tried to organize a weekly knitting get-together in Crozet that I really wished had coalesced; I run a popular Crozet-area-twitterers list; I am currently the secretary of the Charlottesville/Central/Western Virginia Smith Club.
+I tried to organize a weekly knitting get-together in Crozet that I really wished had coalesced; I run a popular Crozet-area-twitterers list; I was the secretary of the Charlottesville/Central/Western Virginia Smith alumnae Club for a decade.
 I've helped some local businesses get up and running on the web and social media, and I recently had to eat my own pessimism that our fabulous new local library branch would ever be built.
 (Tastiest words ever!)
 I grew up in the area, so I have strong opinions about things like cider, courtesy, zoning, four way stops, and how one's ability to square dance (or lack thereof) really shouldn't haunt you long into your adult life.

-If you've been around online for a while, you may remember some of my semi-greatest hits - or not.
+If you've been online for a while, you may remember some of my semi-greatest hits - or not.
 Many don't.
 I was an early adaptor to the web, which means the first 4 versions of my website predate the Internet Archive, which is both a huge relief and a bit of a disappointment.
 I was building information systems before the web came to be, so it probably isn't surprising that the first part of my professional career was building more of them - along with websites, intranets, web-based apps, software of all ilks, plug-ins, widgets, and industrial-strength information systems for everyone from mom & pops to government agencies, not to mention the startups and the Fortune 500 companies, major internet companies & academic projects, and just for fun.
-(If you are one of the 9 known people to use one of my designs as a tattoo, send me a picture!
+(If you are one of the 9 people I know of - or even if I don't! - to use one of my designs as a tattoo, send me a picture!
 I want to see them.)

-I prefer Austen over the Brontes, pepper over salt, oranges over apples, cider over beer, cats over dogs, hand-coding over coding tools, optimism over cynicism, brussels sprouts over carrots, knitting over crocheting, American art glass over Italian art glass; heist movies over car movies; TCM over AMC, small towns over major metropolises, and goldfish over koi.
+I prefer Austen over the Brontes, pepper over salt, oranges over apples, cider over beer, cats over dogs, hand-coding over coding tools, optimism over cynicism, brussels sprouts over carrots, knitting over crocheting, American art glass over Italian art glass; heist movies over sci-fi; TCM over true crime, small towns over major metropolises,and goldfish over koi.
 Rosemary is my favorite Clooney.

 I prefer road trips over airplanes, independent news organizations over traditional media, curling over figure skating, tea over coffee, croquet over horseshoes, clogs over sneakers, pens over pencils, cardinals over blue jays, cones over bowls, local over chain, journalism over opinionated nattering masquerading as journalism, function over form, defense over offense, and frogs over snakes.
 I like cheese.